 So you’ve decided that you want to join a fraternity or sorority, or at least that you’re interested in participating in the recruitment process.
 Before you start, here is some information about Belmont’s processes and cultures related to recruitment and intake.

-Recruitment is the term used to describe the procedure implemented to invite new members into the fraternities and sororities at Belmont that belong to the Interfraternity and Panhellenic Association.
+Recruitment is the term used to describe the procedure implemented to invite new members into the fraternities and sororities at Belmont that belong to the Interfraternity Council (men only) and Panhellenic Association (women only).

-- Interfraternity Council (men only): Alpha Tau Omega, Phi Kappa Tau
+- Interfraternity Council: Alpha Tau Omega, Phi Kappa Tau

-- Panhellenic Association (women only): Alpha Gamma Delta, Alpha Sigma Tau, Kappa Alpha Theta, Phi Mu,
+- Panhellenic Association: Alpha Gamma Delta, Alpha Sigma Tau, Kappa Alpha Theta, Phi Mu,

 Intake is the term used to describe the procedure implemented to invite new members into the fraternities and sororities at Belmont that belong to the National Pan-Hellenic Council (NPHC).
-NPHC is the governing body for fraternities and sororities that are historically African-American organizations; however, membershipto these groups is non-exclusive to any race.
-Currently, Belmont University is home to only one NPHC organization.
+NPHC is the governing body for fraternities and sororities that are historically African-American organizations; however, membership to these groups is non-exclusive to any race.
+Currently, Belmont University is home to three of the NPHC organizations.

-- National Pan-Hellenic Council: Delta Sigma Theta Sorority Inc. (women only)
+- National Pan-Hellenic Council: Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority, Inc., Phi Beta Sigma Fraternity, Inc.

-If you are interested in Delta Sigma Theta Sorority Inc. you should contact the Assistant Directory of Student Engagement & Leadership Development directly at firstname.lastname@example.org
+If you are interested in Alpha Phi Alpha Fraternity, Inc., Delta Sigma Theta Sorority Inc., or Phi Beta Sigma Fraternity, Inc., you should contact the Assistant Director of Student Engagement & Leadership Development directly at firstname.lastname@example.org.

 Do I need letters of recommendation?